 The messages are published using TIBCO Rendezvous software, using a subject-based addressing system and self describing data.
 A standard TIBCO message is composed of a header which contains the subject name, and an optional reply subject name, following by a string of data fields.
 Each field contains a single element of data together with details describing the data for platform independence.

 Messages are built from a list of defined field types which have been identified to describe all of the data published by BMRA.
-Each of these two character BRMA Field Types is described later in this section, and has associated with it a unique field name and data types.
+Each of these two character BMRA Field Types is described later in this section, and has associated with it a unique field name and data types.
 No message will be published by BMRA containing fields outside of this set.

 Note that the message definitions in this document contain only the data fields created by BMRA.
 Additional fields added to messages by Rendezvous - such as header fields and data description elements - will also be present in the published messages, but these are not listed in the definitions given in this document.
 Details of the standard TIBCO header fields may be found in TIBCO Rendezvous documentation.